out of Russell Group Universities according to the 2022 National Student Survey

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

 Text books and course books are all available in the library or online.
 We do recommend books you might find useful, but it is not compulsory for you to buy them.
-For Chemistry and Biology your first year textbook will be provided to you at no additional cost and Chemistry will provide you with a lab coat.
+For Biology you will have access to a course ebook and you will be provided with a lab coat at no additional cost.
 Any core field trips taken as part of Environment modules are paid for by the Environment Department, including transport, food and accommodation.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 The interdisciplinary nature of the Natural Sciences programme means that you will experience a wide variety of approaches to teaching, from formal lectures and practical experiments in the lab, to small group tutorials and close, supportive mentoring, as well as Virtual Learning Environments.
 This course has a strong element of experimental and field based studies.

 You'll receive lectures from leading figures in the field, along with smaller group sessions.
 In tutorials and seminars you will be encouraged to debate and discuss the lecture material, drawing out important principles, highlighting connections between ideas and applying methods to example problems.